ariadnext/python-IDCHECKIO/README.rst

     report = conn.get_report(result.uid)

-Again, the API does not provide analysis storage features and it is your responsibility to save report PDF if needed.
+Again, the API does not provide analysis storage features and it is your responsibility to save the PDF report if needed.

 Administration
 --------------